kovpas/itc.cli/README.md

 =======
 iTunesConnect command line interface **β**

-Script allows to add/edit metadata and uploads of the application through iTunesConnect without user interaction.
+Script allows to add/edit metadata, uploads and in-app purchases of the application through iTunesConnect without user interaction.

 This is my first ever application written in python, so, please don't judge me too harshly ;)